aptech/docs/docs/CR-denseToSpRE.rst

     :param x:
     :type x: MxN dense matrix

     :param reps: relative epsilon.
-Elements of x will be treated as zero if their absolute values are less than or equal to  reps multiplied by the mean of the absolute values of the non-zero values in x.
+Elements of *x* will be treated as zero if their absolute values are less than or equal to *reps* multiplied by the mean of the absolute values of the non-zero values in *x*.
     :type reps: scalar

-    :returns: y (*MxN sparse matrix*) .
+    :returns: y (*MxN sparse matrix*)

 Remarks
 -------

 A dense matrix is just a normal format matrix.

-Since sparse matrices are strongly typed in GAUSS, y must be defined as a sparse matrix before the call to denseToSpRE.
+Since sparse matrices are strongly typed in GAUSS, *y* must be defined as a sparse matrix before the call to :func:`denseToSpRE`.

 Examples